-- In a large mixing bowl, whisk together the dry ingredients: flour, baking soda, and salt.
-Set aside.
+- In a medium-sized bowl, whisk together the dry ingredients: flour, baking soda, and salt.
+Set this aside.

-- In a medium mixing bowl, using a hand beater, cream together the sugar and butter (or oil) until it is light and fluffy, approximately 2-3 minutes.
+- In a separate medium-sized bowl, cream the butter and sugar together with a hand mixer until light and fluffy, approximately 2-3 minutes.

-- Add the egg and vanilla to the creamed ingredients and beat well.
+- Add the egg and vanilla to the creamed butter bowl and beat well with the mixer.

-- When the dough is formed, gently fold in the chocolate chips.
+- When the dough is formed, fold in the chocolate chips.

-- Create 1 tablespoon dough balls and place them evenly spread on a baking sheet.
-Gently flatten the dough balls with your hands.
+- Create 1 tablespoon-sized dough balls (using a #70 scoop) and place them evenly 2" apart on the reserved baking sheets.

-- Remove from the oven and allow to cool 1-2 minutes before removing from the tray and transferring to a cooling rack.
+- Remove from the oven and allow the cookies to cool for 1-2 minutes before removing from the baking sheet and transferring to a cooling rack.
+Enjoy!